RD-RegueiroEspino/M2/Bayesian_ML/readme.md

 math
 matplotlib

-Also, the _bayesian_regression.py_ from https://github.com/pgermain/PAC-Bayesian-Theory-Meets-Bayesian-Inference, which is included in this repository, are needed.
+Also, the _bayesian_regression.py_ from https://github.com/pgermain/PAC-Bayesian-Theory-Meets-Bayesian-Inference, which is included in this repository, is needed.
 Moreover, the executed notebook can be found in this repository.

 The executed file can be
 ## Disclaimer